- One-page checkout

 We did like the knowledge base.
 This is an important feature because there is minimal support with WooCommerce.
 We would like to see some development solutions and other services offered for WooCommerce, but we saw that questions on the community knowledge base were answered quickly and effectively.

-We had a hard time understanding what all the hype was about with WooCommerce.
+We had a hard time understanding some of the hype surrounding WooCommerce.
 Even though it powers most of the e-stores on the Internet, it has some severe limitations.

 For example, you have to go through a lot of work to make your website PCI compliant.
 WooCommerce is not in the business of providing hosting solutions or SSL certificates, so your security is only going to be as good as the hosting solution that you choose to get.
 If you can’t get PCI compliance in a one-stop shop, getting your website ready to do business will end up costing your small- or large-sized business a lot of overhead.